-DVD+RW drive - A drive that can read DVDs and most CD media and write to DVD+RW (rewritable DVDs) discs
+DVD+RW drive - drive that can read DVDs and most CD media and write to DVD+RW (rewritable DVDs) discs.

-DVI - digital video interface - A standard for digital transmission between a computer and a digital video display; the DVI adapter works through the computer's integrated graphics.
+DVI - digital video interface - A standard for digital transmission between a computer and a digital video display.

-E

-- ECC error checking and correction A type of memory that includes special circuitry for testing the accuracy of data as it passes in and out of memory. - ECP extended capabilities port A parallel connector design that provides improved bidirectional data transmission.
-Similar to EPP, ECP uses direct memory access to transfer data and often improves performance. - EIDE enhanced integrated device electronics An improved version of the IDE interface for hard drives and CD drives. - EMI electromagnetic interference Electrical interference caused by electromagnetic radiation. - ENERGY STAR® Environmental Protection Agency requirements that decrease the overall consumption of electricity. - EPP enhanced parallel port A parallel connector design that provides bidirectional data transmission. - ESD electrostatic discharge A rapid discharge of static electricity.
-ESD can damage integrated circuits found in computer and communications equipment. - expansion card A circuit board that installs in an expansion slot on the system board in some computers, expanding the capabilities of the computer.
-Examples include video, modem, and sound cards. - expansion slot A connector on the system board (in some computers) where you insert an expansion card, connecting it to the system bus. - Express Service Code A numeric code located on a sticker on your DellTM computer.
+ECC - error checking and correction - A type of memory that includes special circuitry for testing the accuracy of data as it passes in and out of memory.

+ECP - extended capabilities port - A parallel connector design that provides improved bidirectional data transmission.
+Similar to EPP, ECP uses direct memory access to transfer data and often improves performance.

+EIDE - enhanced integrated device electronics - An improved version of the IDE interface for hard drives and CD drives.

+EMI - electromagnetic interference - Electrical interference caused by electromagnetic radiation.

+ENERGY STAR® - Environmental Protection Agency requirements that decrease the overall consumption of electricity.

+EPP - enhanced parallel port - A parallel connector design that provides bidirectional data transmission.

+ESD - electrostatic discharge - A rapid discharge of static electricity.
+ESD can damage integrated circuits found in computer and communications equipment.

+expansion card - A circuit board that installs in an expansion slot on the system board in some computers, expanding the capabilities of the computer.
+Examples include video, modem, and sound cards.

+$expansion \ slot - A \ connector \ on \ the \ system \ board \ (in \ some \ computers) \ where \ you \ insert \ an \ expansion \ card, \ connecting \ it \ to \ the \ system \ bus.$ extended display mode - A display setting that allows you to use a second monitor as an extension of your display.
+Also referred to as dual display mode.

+ExpressCard - A removable I/O card adhering to the PCMCIA standard.
+Modems and network adapters are common types of ExpressCards.
+ExpressCards support both the PCI Express and USB 2.0 standard.

+Express Service Code - A numeric code located on a sticker on your DellTM computer.
 Use the Express Service Code when contacting Dell for assistance.
-Express Service Code service may not be available in some countries. - extended display mode A display setting that allows you to use a second monitor as an extension of your display.
-Also referred to as dual display mode. - extended PC Card A PC Card that extends beyond the edge of the PC Card slot when installed.
+Express Service Code service may not be available in some countries.

+extended PC Card - A PC Card that extends beyond the edge of the PC Card slot when installed.